Steve H. Powell & Company

 • If the creditor allows borrowers to shop for any required services for TRID loans, it should update (as necessary) the written list provided with the Loan Estimate to identify at least one available provider for each settlement service for which the consumer is permitted to shop.

-• Ensure that employees and Directors have received fair lending and CRA training for 2020.
-Training should be planned for 2021.
+• Ensure that employees and Directors have received fair lending and CRA training for 2024.
+Training should be planned for 2025.

-• Review the CRA asset size thresholds for 2021:
+• Review the CRA asset size thresholds for 2025:

-• The HMDA asset size threshold for depository institutions for 2021 is $48 million.
+• The HMDA asset size threshold for depository institutions for 2025 is $58 million.

-• In addition to meeting the above HMDA asset threshold, an institution must have in each of the two preceding calendar years, originated at least 100 or more covered closed-end dwelling secured loans to report closed-end loans.
-Dwelling secured open-end lines of credit must be reported in 2021 if a covered institution originated 500 or more covered dwelling secured open-end lines of credit in each of the previous two calendar years.
-Ensure a review of 2019 and 2020 transaction data is conducted for 2021 reporting requirements.
+• Dwelling secured open-end lines of credit must be reported if a covered institution originated 200 or more covered dwelling secured open-end lines of credit in each of the previous two calendar years.

 • Ensure procedures are in place for performing escrow account analyses and that the financial institution has implemented procedures for providing annual escrow account notices.